jmrecodes/404-finder/README.md

 2. **Automatic Redirection**:
    - When you encounter a 404 page, the extension automatically detects it
    - After a brief notification, you'll be redirected to search results
-   - The search query is intelligently generated based on the broken URL
+   - The search query is generated directly from the broken URL

 3. **Manual Search**:
    - Click the extension icon on any page